finbourne/lusid-sdk-csharp/sdk/docs/TransactionPortfoliosApi.md

 ## DeleteTransactions

-> DeletedEntityResponse DeleteTransactions (string scope, string code, List<string> transactionIds)
+> DeletedEntityResponse DeleteTransactions (string scope, string code, List<string> transactionIds = null)

 Delete transactions

-Delete one or more transactions from the specified transaction portfolio.
+Delete one or more transactions from a transaction portfolio

 ### Example